 The #1 Cause of Dementia, According to Science

 According to the Centers for Disease Control and Prevention, there are an estimated 5 million adults living with dementia—and that number grows every year.
 In fact, by the year 2060 they predict that number to multiply to nearly 14 million.
 While often referred to as a disease or illness, dementia is actually a general term to describe "impaired ability to remember, think, or make decisions that interfere with doing everyday activities."
 While occasionally forgetting a name or misplacing car keys is a normal part of aging, dementia isn't.
 Here is everything you need to know about it—including the number one cause of the memory-impairing condition.
-Read on—and to ensure your health and the health of others, don't miss these Sure Signs Your Illness is Actually Coronavirus in Disguise.
+Read on—and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.

 What Is Dementia?